Definition of Conspiracy

 Defenses to Conspiracy

-There are many legal and factual defenses available to contest a charge of conspiracy.
-Some of the most common defenses are described below.
+There are many defenses available to contest a charge of conspiracy, including:

 Lack of Proof of Agreement